 10 Computers with Adobe Premiere

 Documentary Impact Attitude Scales

-Data Collection
+Rubrics to assess video documentaries

+Procedure

 Documentary Impact Attitude Scale

-cale will be distributed using SurveyMonkey.com, the online survey tool.
-Students will be given a link to follow fill out the scale.
-It will be made explicit to students that attitude scale .
-While are color-coded and categorized, they will be randomized for participants.
+Documentary Impact Attitude Scales were distributed using (SurveyMonkey.com) to all students who completed the class.
+(20-30 students).
+Because of the population at the school, students have significant attendance problems.
+As a result, many students do not participate in or complete courses due to attendance.
+A case study with a purposeful sample of students allowed me to focus on the students who were able to complete the course.
+Students were given a link to follow to fill out the online Documentary Impact Attitude Scales .
+It was made explicit to students that their responses on the attitude scale would be kept confidential.
+While the statements used on the attitude scale are color-coded and categorized in Appendix A, they were be randomized for participants.
+Students were asked for passive consent at the beginning the Documentary Impact Attitude Scale.

+Group interview

-.
-Five students will be randomly selected for focus groups (drawn from a hat).
-The random drawing will eliminate any teacher bias and create a cross section of students with a range of skills, engagement levels, and attitudes.
+I randomly selected three students to participate in a group interview, which added depth to the exploration of impacts on students.
+A random drawing eliminated any teacher bias.
+It also ensured that data was collected from students with a range of skills, engagement levels, and attitudes.

+Data From Documentary Videos

+The content of student documentaries were coded for content.
+To explore the social issues addressed in the videos, they were then explored for trends in topics and idea units.

 Timeline.

-I will collect and analyze data for approximately one month (during the month of March).
+I collected and analyzed data for approximately one month.

+Weeks 1-7 - Students worked on their videos.

-Week of March 1st - Distribute Documentary Impact Attitude Scales using SurveyMonkey (an online survey).
+Week 8 - Distributed Documentary Impact Attitude Scales using SurveyMonkey (an online survey).
+Students had time to complete surveys during class.

-Week of March 7th - Randomly select and .
+Week 9 - Randomly selected students and conducted group interview.

-Week of March 14th - Analysis of Quantitative data.
+Week 10 - Analyzed Quantitative data.

-Week of March 21st - Analysis of Qualitative data.
+Week 11 - Analyzed Qualitative data.

 Analysis of Data

 Quantitative Analysis.
-I will collect data from each question in the Documentary Impact Attitude Scale.
-Results for the attitude scale will be used to inform the focus group.
-The goal of the quantitative analysis will be rate data in the following four areas (color coded to match attitude scale):
+I collected data from each question in the Documentary Impact Attitude Scale.
+Results for the attitude scale were used to inform the group interview.
+The goal of the quantitative analysis was to rate data in the following four areas (color coded to match attitude scale):

-Connection to School - To what extent will students feel connected to the school through this project?
+Connection to School - To what extent did students feel connected to the school through this project?

-Engagement in Curriculum - How many students found this curriculum engaging?
+Engagement in Curriculum – To what extent did students find this curriculum engaging?

-Empowerment in Creating Positive Change - To what extent will students feel empowered through this project?
+Empowerment in Creating Positive Change - To what extent did students feel empowered through this project?

-Effort and Going Public - To what extent will students connect effort with going public with their work?
+Effort and Going Public - To what extent did students connect effort with going public with their work?

 Qualitative Analysis.
-The qualitative analysis will help deepen our understanding of how this project is impacting students.
-It also may help develop a determination as to why the project is effective or ineffective as a tool for engagement and empowerment.
-To more easily identify trends in the focus group, responses will be sorted into the same four categories as the quantitative data:
+The qualitative analysis helped deepen my understanding of how this project is impacted students.
+It also may helped me understand why the project was effective or ineffective as a tool for engagement and empowerment.
+To more easily identify trends in the group interview, responses were sorted into the same four categories as the quantitative data:

 Connection to School